 Q&A: EGBA’s Code of Conduct on data protection in online gambling

-On 10 June 2020, EGBA published a new Code of Conduct on data protection in online gambling.
+On 10 June 2020, EGBA published a draft Code of Conduct on data protection in online gambling.
 The Code of Conduct (referred to as the “Code”) introduces essential sector-specific rules and best practices to ensure the highest standards in data protection and GDPR compliance for the online gambling sector.
 The Code goes beyond the requirements of the GDPR and introduces dedicates rules for online gambling companies aimed at, for example, enhancing data portability rights, transparency and preventing and/or mitigating breaches of personal data.
 Through the use of case studies, summaries and examples of good practices, the Code addresses specific features of the online gambling sector, providing companies with clarity on areas where interpretation on GDPR implementation is needed (for example, regarding the use of personal data to identify and address problem gambling behaviour), as well as ensuring that customers are reassured that their personal data is used appropriately.
 Below are some questions and answers about the Code.

 Whose initiative is the Code?